IrieBee/fem-stats-preview-card/README.md

 ### What I learned

 * To change color only for a few words in a sentence -> <span>.
+* To change image from desktop to mobile use <picture>.
 * Image in html vs css as background.
 See first useful link.
 * To fit an image inside container -> width: 100%.
 * Background coming through image -> 'opacity' for the image (not background).
 * Border-radius with images use overflow: hidden.
 * Place image in the middle -> flexbox with align-item: center.
 * Use flex-direction: column-reverse.
-* !!!
-Worked for Chrome but not Firefox!!!
-To cover the whole space with image used width 102% (before it was a thin line on top and under the image with background color).
+* It was a thin line on top and under the image with background color.
+To fix it  ->   increase width of the card.

 ## Links